PTKu/Tc.Prober.Examples/src/001/README.md

 ### Brief description

-[TcUnit](https://www.tcunit.org) is an [xUnit](https://en.wikipedia.org/wiki/XUnit) type of framework specifically done for Beckhoffs TwinCAT 3 development environment.
+[TcUnit](https://www.tcunit.org) is an [xUnit](https://en.wikipedia.org/wiki/XUnit) type of framework specifically done for Beckhoff's TwinCAT 3 development environment.
 It consists of a single library that is easily integrated into any existing TwinCAT 3 project.
 It is an open-source framework using the open and permissive [MIT-license](https://opensource.org/licenses/MIT).

 ![TcUnit overview](assets/TcUnit-in-general-3.png)

 The framework consists of a single library that can be easily integrated into any TwinCAT 3 PLC project.
-The tests can be executed either locally or as part of a CI/CD toolchain with the aid of [TcUnit-Runner](https://github.com/tcunit/TcUnit-Runner).
+The tests can be executed either locally or as part of a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) toolchain with the aid of [TcUnit-Runner](https://github.com/tcunit/TcUnit-Runner).
 ![TcUnit-Runner overview](assets/TcUnit-Runner_basic.jpg)

 The official web page for the project is available at **[www.tcunit.org](https://www.tcunit.org)**.